 Adi Toch’s practice as a metalsmith centres on making engaging vessels and containers that investigate colour, movement, sound and tactility.
-Following a BA in Metal at Bezalel Art Academy in Jerusalem, Adi completed an MA at the Cass, London in 2009.
-Her work is exhibited internationally and has won prestigious awards including the Gold Award from The Goldsmiths’ Craft and Design Council in 2013.
-She was recently shortlisted for The Loewe Craft Prize and won a 2017 Wallpaper* Design Award.
-Adi is currently a lecturer at The Cass in London and a visiting lecturer at Bezalel Art Academy in Jerusalem.
+Following a BA in Metal at Bezalel Art Academy in Jerusalem, Adi completed an MA with distinction at the Cass, London in 2009.
+Her work is exhibited internationally and has won prestigious awards including a Gold Award from The Goldsmiths’ Craft and Design Council UK.
+In 2017 she was a finalist of The Loewe Craft Prize and won a Wallpaper* Design Award.
+In 2018 she won the European Prize for Applied Arts.
+Adi was recently the recipient of an important commission by the V&A Gilbert Trust to create a response to the restitution of an historic gold ewer from The Gilbert Collection to Turkey.
+Her artwork Place to Place is on permanent display at The Gilbert Galleries, V&A Museum, London.
+Adi is currently a lecturer at The Royal College of Art and a visiting lecturer at Bezalel Academy of Art in Jerusalem.

 ‘Vessels convey a story of gathering, holding, storing – from edge to edge and through a division of inside and outside they form boundaries between material and space.
 Pouring vessels have the duality of being able to both absorb and give.’
 Adi Toch, 2017.

 Victoria & Albert Museum, London; National Museums Scotland, Edinburgh; Fitzwilliam Museum, Cambridge; Applied Arts Collection; The Jewish Museum, New York; Crafts Council permanent collection, London; The Goldsmiths’ Company, London; Turnov Museum, Czech Republic; and The National Museums Wales, Cardiff.